-Chapter 7

-- b.
-The project has received hydraulic project approval by the department of fish and wildlife pursuant to chapter 75.20 RCW; and - c.
-The local government has determined that the project is consistent with the local shoreline master program.
-The local government shall make such determination in a timely manner and provide it by letter to the project proponent. - See WAC 173-27-040(2)(p) for requirements of fish habitat enhancement projects to be consistent with this shoreline master program. - 12.
-The external or internal retrofitting of an existing structure with the exclusive purpose of compliance with the Americans with Disabilities Act of 1990 (42) U.S.C.
+12. The external or internal retrofitting of an existing structure with the exclusive purpose of compliance with the Americans with Disabilities Act of 1990 (42 U.S.C.
 Sec.
+12101 et seq.) or to otherwise provide physical access to the structure by individuals with disabilities.

+9.6.3.
+Site Inspection

-12101 et seq.) or to otherwise provide physical access to the structure by individuals with disabilities. - 9.6.3 Before determining that a proposal is exempt, the Administrator may conduct a site inspection to ensure that the proposal meets the exemption criteria.
+Before determining that a proposal is exempt, the Administrator may conduct a site inspection to ensure that the proposal meets the exemption criteria.
 The exemption granted may be conditioned to ensure that the activity is consistent with the Master Program and the Shoreline Management Act.

-Hazardous substance remedial actions.
-The procedural requirements of chapter 90.58 RCW shall not apply to a project for which a consent decree, order or agreed order has been issued pursuant to 70.105D RCW or to the department of ecology when a remedial action under chapter 70.105D RCW.
-The department shall, in consultation with the appropriate local government, assure that such projects comply with the substantive requirements of chapter 90.58 RCW, chapter 173-26 WAC and the local master program.
+9.6.4.
+Statement of Exemption

-9.6.4 Whenever a development falls within the exemption criteria outlined in the 9.064.023 and the development is subject to a U.S. Army Corps of Engineers Section 10 or Section 404 Permit, the Administrator shall prepare a Statement of Exemption, and transmit a copy to the applicant and the Washington State Department of Ecology.
+Whenever a development falls within the exemption criteria outlined in SMP section 9.6.2 and the development is subject to a U.S. Army Corps of Engineers Section 10 or Section 404 Permit, the Administrator shall prepare a Statement of Exemption, and transmit a copy to the applicant and the Washington State Department of Ecology.
 Exempt development as defined herein shall not require a substantial development permit, but may require a conditional use permit, variance and/or a Statement of Exemption.

-9.7 PERMIT APPLICATION
+9.7.
+PERMIT APPLICATION